SymbolixAU/colourvalues/README.md

 ## Can I get a summary of colours to use in a legend?

-Yes, use the `n_summaries` argument to specify the number of summary values you’d like
+Yes, for numeric values use the `n_summaries` argument to specify the number of summary values you’d like

 ``` r
 colour_values(1:10, n_summaries = 3)